 Not only was He the person you may have helped.
 He was also the person who helped you.
 Ever been in a waiting room in a hospital and a stranger came up to give you comfort or simply listen to your situation?
 Ever had a rough day and some stranger gave you a wave and/or a smile and it cheered you up?
 Maybe, there was a decision you had to make and then someone said something that helped with that decision.
 Yes, that is Jesus letting you know that He is there with you always.

-As we go through the Lenten Season, be aware of His presence.
-Take a walk on a warm spring day and be aware that it is Him who is walking with you.
-When you receive communion at worship, may your eyes be opened to Christ and His works that are happening all around you.
+As we go through the week, let’s be aware of His presence.
+I encourage you to find a quiet place to just be in His presence.
+When you receive The Lord’s Supper at worship, may your eyes be opened to Christ and His works that are happening all around you.
 Then, as your eyes are opened and you experience His grace, join Him in His work.
 Be His disciple and share the good news that He lives!

 *He lives, He lives, Christ Jesus lives today!